garettbass/UnityExtensions.InspectInline/README.md

 * `bool canEditRemoteTarget` - Enable inline editing of the referenced object even if it resides in a different asset file.

-* `bool targetIsSubasset` - Directs the `InspectInlineDrawer` to embed the referenced object as a subasset in the same asset file.
+* `bool canCreateSubasset` - Directs the `InspectInlineDrawer` to embed the referenced object as a subasset in the same asset file.

 ```cs
     public class SampleAsset : ScriptableObject